saxond/gpgencrypt/README.md

 ## gpgencrypt

 This is a simple command line application that encrypts a file using a PGP public key.
+Many pgp utilities have you import public keys before using them which is cumbersome if you only want to encrypt one message.
+This tool can encrypt a file without requiring that the public key be saved to disk - the public key can be piped into the command.

 ## Usage